cloudfoundry/summit-hands-on-labs/na-2020/dev-and-ops-with-kubecf/README.md

 ### Target Audience

-This lab is targeted towards an audience who would like to use Cloud Foundry for packaging and deploying applications with Kubernetes as the underlying infrastructure for container orchest.
+This lab is targeted towards an audience who would like to use Cloud Foundry for packaging and deploying applications with Kubernetes as the underlying infrastructure for container orchestration.

 ### Learning Objectives